-When is it time to start taking HIV medicine?
+When is it time to start taking HIV medicines?

-People infected with HIV should start ART as soon as possible.
-In people with the following conditions, it’s especially important to start ART right away: pregnancy, AIDS, certain HIV-related illnesses and coinfections, and early HIV infection.
-(Early HIV infection is the period up to 6 months after infection with HIV.)
+People with HIV should start ART as soon as possible.
+In people with the following conditions, it’s especially important to start ART right away: pregnancy, AIDS, certain HIV-related illnesses and coinfections, and recent HIV infection.
+(Recent HIV infection is the period up to 6 months after infection with HIV.)

 Read the AIDSinfo When to Start Antiretroviral Therapy fact sheet to learn more about why it’s important for people with these conditions to start ART as soon as possible.